A good questionnaire: do’s and don’ts

 - Underestimate screening questions.

 If you insert a series of questions at the beginning of the questionnaire, you’ll be able to immediately select your target and increase data quality.
-For example: you have a questionnaire on children favorite TV shows.
-In this case screening questions will be useful to understand if the respondent has children or nephews, if they live together and if they are in the right age range.
-Just after this screening phase you can start gathering information and answers.
+For example: you have a questionnaire on children favourite TV shows.
+In this case, screening questions will be useful to understand if the respondent has children or nephews, if they live together and if they are in the right age range.
+Just after this screening phase, you can start gathering information and answers.

 - Overlook possible answers.